 There are also dozens of smartphone apps you can use.
 Some will alert you at the same time each day or have specific meditations for different purposes, like starting the day with a clear head or helping you unwind.

 Healing prayer is another option that might speak to you.

 7. Kick off your shoes

 How often do you walk barefoot in the grass or feel the sand crunch between your toes?
-If the answer is “not enough,” may I suggest you introduce grounding as your next biohack?
+If the answer is “not enough,” you should definitely consider grounding as your next biohack.